Home » History

 Overall, I enjoyed my tour of the Julius Sturgis Pretzel Factory in Lititz, Pennsylvania.
 The short tour gave me an opportunity to learn a bit about the history of Pennsylvania’s favorite snack food and gave me the chance to try my hand as an official pretzel twister.

 Looking to explore more of the food scene in Lititz?
-Read our review of touring Lititz with Lancaster County Food Tours.
-You can also check out nearby sites like the Wolf Sanctuary of PA and hike to the Governor Dick Observation Tower.
+Check out the Cartoon Network Hotel, the Wolf Sanctuary of PA, Barry’s Car Barn, and hike to the Governor Dick Observation Tower.

 Note: The photo at the top of the page is used via Creative Commons License from Flickr.com user Dougtone.